Lee Garlington Bio

 Lee Garlington Award Nominations

-Garlington received a Primetime Emmy Award nomination in 2018 for Outstanding Actress in a Short Form Comedy or Drama Series for her role as Darlene in the short-form series Broken.
-This nomination represents a notable industry recognition of her work in short-form serialized storytelling and adds an important accolade to a career defined largely by steady, high-quality character work.
+In 2018, Lee Garlington received a Primetime Emmy Award nomination for Outstanding Actress in a Short Form Comedy or Drama Series for her performance as Darlene in the short-form series Broken.
+The nomination recognized her ability to anchor a leading role in a short-format production and brought renewed attention to her work in digital and short-form storytelling.

 Lee Garlington Family